OCA/crm/crm_lead_vat/README.rst

 * Go to *CRM > Leads*.
 * Open a lead.
 * You will see the new field.
+* If you change vat in partner, it change in lead.
+* If you change vat in lead, a warning will show informing you that if you save, vat change in partner.

 Bug Tracker
 ===========